-If your home is underserved or is an older construction, you can quickly provide adequate smoke/fire alarm protection by buying and installing battery-only dual-function smoke alarms in all the areas mandated by code.
-These smoke alarms may have their disadvantages, but your house is safer with them than without them.
+If your home is underserved or is an older building, you can quickly provide adequate smoke/fire alarm protection by buying and installing battery-only dual-sensor smoke alarms in all the areas mandated by code.
+Battery-only smoke alarms may have their disadvantages, but your house is safer with them than without them.

-You will be better served, though, by having an electrician install a hardwired system of dual-function smoke alarms powered by a dedicated electrical circuit.
+You will be better served, though, by having an electrician install a hardwired system of dual-sensor smoke alarms powered by an AFCI-protected electrical circuit.
 This type of system is mandated in new construction and may also be required during major remodeling jobs.
 But you may want to install a hardwired system even when not required, because it provides the maximum protection possible.

 If you are installing battery-only detectors, it is best to avoid combination smoke alarm/carbon monoxide detectors.
 Carbon monoxide detection is best handled by standalone detectors, which are available in battery-only, plug-in (with battery backup), or hardwired (with battery backup) types.